Wandering the web I found this interesting article I want to share with you all. A post to remeber that not everywhere the summer is at the end.

 Flower Island (Philippines) – Stefan and Sebastien of Nomadic Boys

 Flower Island is one of the 7,107 islands of the Philippines.
 It’s small with only a handful of people at any one time and an hour speedboat ride away from the nearest transport hub: Palawan island.
-We stayed here in June 2015 and it was our romantic, tropical and paradise like getaway for lots of beach fun, snorkelling, general chilling and some stunning sunsets.
+We stayed here in June 2015 and it was our romantic, tropical, and paradise-like getaway for lots of beach fun, snorkeling, generally chilling, and some stunning sunsets.

 Koh Lipe (Thailand) – Hannah and Adam of Getting Stamped